1Emilis1/iPATool-EZ/README.md

 ### Windows
 1. Ensure Python 3+ is installed on your system
-2. make sure to install the `requests` and the `rich` python libraries by saying `py -m pip install rich requests`
-3. Download the latest iPATool-EZ version from the [Releases](https://github.com/1Emilis1/iPATool-EZ/releases)
+2. Download the latest iPATool-EZ version from the [Releases](https://github.com/1Emilis1/iPATool-EZ/releases)
-4. Unzip the package
+3. Unzip the package
-5. Run `install.bat` and wait for the installation to complete
+4. Run `install.bat` and wait for the installation to complete
-6. Run `ipatool-ez.bat` to set up your Apple ID account
+5. Run `ipatool-ez.bat` to set up your Apple ID account
-7. Relaunch `ipatool-ez.bat` to start using iPATool-EZ
+6. Relaunch `ipatool-ez.bat` to start using iPATool-EZ

 ### macOS & Linux
 1. Ensure Python 3+ is installed on your system
-2. make sure to install the `requests` and the `rich` python libraries by saying `pip3 install rich requests`
-3. Download the latest iPATool-EZ version from the [Releases](https://github.com/1Emilis1/iPATool-EZ/releases)
+2. Download the latest iPATool-EZ version from the [Releases](https://github.com/1Emilis1/iPATool-EZ/releases)
-4. Unzip the package
+3. Unzip the package
-5. Run `install.sh` to install the required dependencies
+4. Run `install.sh` to install the required dependencies
-6. Run `ipatool-ez.sh` and select "Create account" to set up your Apple ID
+5. Run `ipatool-ez.sh` and select "Create account" to set up your Apple ID
-7. Relaunch `ipatool-ez.sh` to start downloading IPAs
+6. Relaunch `ipatool-ez.sh` to start downloading IPAs

 ## Usage
 After setting up your account, you can use iPATool-EZ to: